hector-munachi/rsl-component/README.md

 ```
 In this example, we're passing the showRegion prop with a value of `false`, which means that the "Region" input field will be hidden in the `InputRSL` component.

-**Default Value**

-By default, the `showRegion` prop is set to `true`, which means that the "Region" input field will be displayed in the `InputRSL` component if the prop is not explicitly set to `false`.
+**By default value**, the `showRegion` prop is set to `true`, which means that the "Region" input field will be displayed in the `InputRSL` component if the prop is not explicitly set to `false`.

-**Notes**

-If you set `showRegion` to `false`, the first input field will be hidden, and the remaining two input fields will shift up to take its place.
+**Take note that** if you set `showRegion` to `false`, the first input field will be hidden, and the remaining two input fields will shift up to take its place.
 If you set `showRegion` to `true`, the "Region" input field will be displayed, and the remaining two input fields will shift down to make space for it.

 ## Contributing